Search This Blog

 Lawn Bowling Skills Development Exercises

-For the last two summers I have run a clinic at Etobicoke LBC in Toronto Canada for lawn bowlers who are no longer beginners but still want to accelerate improvement in their bowling skill using some drills.
+For the last two summers, I have run a clinic at Etobicoke LBC in Toronto Canada for lawn bowlers who are no longer beginners but still want to accelerate improvement in their bowling skills using some drills.
 I call it the Skills Development Challenge.
 I do not coach attendees although I remain on the green to answer questions or to help any new bowlers who show up.

 I set up 8 rinks each arranged to test a skill that if mastered can improve their game.
 I tell participants that it is a playground.
 They can start on any rink using their own bowls.
 They can try all or whichever challenges they want.
 They should just move from low rink numbers towards higher ones so they don’t collide with other participants.
 Each person gets a handout explaining what is going on at each rink site.
 In this blog, I attach the handouts for each of the four weekends.
 In my case, the green is open Sunday morning from 10:30am-12:01pm.